Turkish Red Lentil Soup (Mercimek Çorbası)

 Saute onion and add tomato paste.
 Add in carrots and lentils plus the spices.
 Add water and cook until done.

-This red lentil soup can be served as a light meal on its own or you can turn it into a complete meal with a side of borek or gozleme.
+Serve this Turkish red lentil soup as a light meal on its own with with some borek or gozleme (stuffed flatbread).

 Top red lentil soup with parsley and Aleppo pepper.